atbarker/Artifice/README.md

 Artifice was developed at the UC Santa Cruz [Storage Systems Research Center](https://www.ssrc.ucsc.edu/index.html) (SSRC) with support from National  Science  Foundation  grant  number  IIP-1266400, and award CNS-1814347.

 It is described in the workshop paper ["Artifice: A Deniable Steganographic File System"](https://www.ssrc.ucsc.edu/pub/barker-foci19.html) presented at [FOCI'19](https://www.usenix.org/conference/foci19) and the conference paper ["Artifice: Data in Disguise"](https://www.ssrc.ucsc.edu/pub/barker-msst20.html) presented at [MSST'20](https://storageconference.us/).
+A multiple snapshot attack for use against deniable storage systems that uses Artifice as an example system is described in the paper ["A Multiple Snapshot Attack on Deniable Storage Systems"](https://www.crss.ucsc.edu/media/pubs/b5d2cdef04702983d608a8f3ca2994db1fc22f2d.pdf).

 Some of the cryptographic implementations for Artifice are contained in [this repository](https://github.com/kyle-fredrickson/artifice-crypto).